SamsterJam/MDM/README.md

 MDM automatically detects all available users and sessions.

 The session selector appears centered below the password field.
-Hotkeys for suspend, shutdown, and reboot planned.

 Selecting the ascii art username and hitting enter lets you edit/change the user who is logging in.
 You can specify capitalization which is used for the figlet ascii art, but is lowercased when used to sign in.